ashraypai/BlogPosts/AR Setup/README.md

 #

 ## That's it!
-Now the project is ready for development and apk can be easily built and uploaded on Play Store.
+Now the project is ready for development and APK can be easily built and uploaded on Play Store.

 #